 “How much have you read so far?”

 “The first three chapters.
 I know what they cover so all I had to do was skim over everything except names, places, and dates.
-The other five chapters have a lot more detail, and I’ll have to do more than just skim over them.”
+The other five chapters have a lot more detail, so I’ll have to do more than just skim over them when we’re driving home, and when I get home from school this afternoon.”

 It took me about twenty minutes to read chapter four.
 I looked over the interactive study guide for it and the rest of the chapters and decided it would be a good way to study what would be covered on our midterm.